How to test server Network Speed

 Distance: The further the distance between the client and the server the points of congestion and the higher the latency.
 Both of these can have a major part in transfer speeds.
 If there is no congestion along the route, the server OS may not have TCP Windows Scaling enabled.

-We recommend not using speedtest.net servers, these are geared toward residential connections and are typically saturated.
+We recommend not to use speedtest.net servers, these are geared toward residential connections and are typically saturated.

 In Linux, you can perform the following command to test speeds: